tldr-pages/tldr/pages/common/jrnl.md

 # jrnl

-> jrnl is a simple journal application for your command line.
+> A simple journal application for your command line.

 - Insert new entry with your editor: